-The Library offers three programs for tweens and teens: Tween Club, Teen Advisory Group, and Battle of the Books.
+The Library offers a number of programs for tweens and teens: Tween Club, Teen Advisory Group, Battle of the Books, Club Art, and ARTS for teens.
 Limited teen programming by the Town is perhaps reflects low demand (as indicated in the surveys only 19% (telephone) and 36% (online) are interested in programs for teens).
-However, as discussed earlier, teens (in particular teen girls), are considered at-risk populations that would benefit from the mental and physical support of recreation programming.
+However, as discussed earlier, teens (in particular teen girls), are considered atrisk populations that would benefit from the mental and physical support of recreation programming.